What do you think of when you hear the term “service dog?”

 Your terrier needs to be intelligent and obedient.
 It needs to be able to understand basic dog commands.
 If your terrier knows all the basics like ‘sit’ and ‘stay’, then you’re off to a great start.

 A service dog needs to be well-behaved overall in public situations.
 You can’t have your Yorkie wanting to run off, or trying to pull you on the leash.
+LEarn how to leash train a Yorkie puppy here.

 The dog must be able to assist even during thunderstorms or around other kinds of noises.
 Successful service dogs will signal if they’re hurt or afraid but will not run away.